snallabot/streaming-service/README.md

-# streaming-service
+# streaming-service [DECOMISSIONED]
-A Madden service that will stream broadcasts to discord
+A Madden service that will stream broadcasts to discord.
+This doesnt work because discord does not allow live streaming

 ## Development
 Node version: v20.11.1